View Sarah Baker's Obituary on bladenjournal.com and share memories

 Sarah was a very giving, loving lady.
 She cherished her family and enjoyed nothing better than to visit with her grandchildren, especially to care for them.
 Sarah loved to sew and do things outdoors.
 A golden heart stopped beating but her legacy will live on forever in the hearts of all those that knew her.

-The family will receive friends from 2-3 p.m. on Sunday, November 3, 2019, at Trinity United Methodist Church in Elizabethtown.
+The family will receive friends from 2-3 p.m. on Sunday, November 3, 2019 at Trinity United Methodist Church in Elizabethtown.
 A funeral service is planned at 3 p.m. with Rev. Jay Winston officiating.
-Burial will follow the services in the Old Trinity UMC Cemetery.
+Burial will follow the services in the Elizabethtown City Cemetery.